omnisite/WP-Plugin-Remove-Wordpress-Overhead/readme.txt

 == Description ==

-A standard WP installation contains many links in the head of your HTML.
-Things like RSD link, feed link, WP generator, JSON API link, emojicon links and javascript, many standard widgets, and more.
-Now you can choose which of these things you would like to remove.
-Just install and check the items in the settings you want removed.
+A standard WP installation contains many links in the head of your HTML and has standard widgets you might never use.
+You can now install this plugin and check the items you want to have removed.
+The saved options are cached for better performance.

+Header items you can remove:
+* Remove RSD Link
+* Remove WLW Manifest Link
+* Remove RSS Feed Links
+* Remove Next & Prev Post Links
+* Remove Shortlink URL
+* Remove WP Generator Meta
+* Remove Version Numbers from Style and Script Links
+* Disable WP Emojicons
+* Disable JSON API

+You can disable the following widgets:
+* Archives
+* Calendar
+* Categories
+* Links
+* Meta
+* Nav Menu
+* Pages
+* Recent Comments
+* Recent Posts
+* RSS
+* Search
+* Tag Cloud
+* Text

 == Installation ==